Attribution, Original Research, and the Green.com Aftermath

 If you see this transaction reported by others, ask yourself, did they repost/retweet the original post/tweet made by me on X/Twitter?
 Or did they instead create a new post to gain attention for themselves, at the expense of the original author?
 Did they write a blog post simply regurgitating this news with minimal work on their part, to gain attention for themselves?
 When you see parasitic behaviour, you’re complicit if you don’t call it out!

 If you appreciate this original content, be sure to engage with my “GeorgeKirikos” account on X, and perhaps I will share more unreported domain name transactions in the future.
-If I see continued parasitic behaviour, I will refrain for sharing again.
+If I see continued parasitic behaviour, I will refrain from sharing again.